-According to the Philip Roth Society, the first published work by Philip Roth ’54 appeared in et cetera, a Bucknell humor magazine that Roth turned into a New Yorker-style literary periodical when he became its editor in 1952.
-Fittingly, another Bucknell publication — this magazine — is honored to publish one of Roth’s few recent works.
+In October 2017, Bucknell Magazine was honored to print what we believe to be the last work that Philip Roth ’54 published before his death on May 22.
+Fittingly, Roth’s first work was also published at Bucknell.
+According to the Philip Roth Society, his first published work appeared in et cetera, a humor magazine that Roth turned into a New Yorker-style literary periodical when he became its editor in 1952.

 Novelist Philip Roth ’54 recalls John “Jack” Wheatcroft ’49, ‘the best of teachers’

 I may not have the facts exactly right — this all happened oh-so-long-ago — but I believe I met Jack in my junior year at Bucknell, in 1952, when I was 19 and he was 26.
 He was an instructor in the English department and under what circumstances we met I don’t recall, since I wasn’t in any of his classes.
 As a consequence of not being his student, we hit it off as friends virtually from the start, and frequently I dropped in at his house to talk, alone or with my wonderful girlfriend Betty Powell, and once in a while, Betty and I would babysit for the Wheatcrofts when they went out for the evening.